-ART 347: ILLUSTRATION III 3 s.h.
+ART 347: ILLUSTRATION III

 Illustration III incorporates all previous knowledge acquired in Levels I and II.
 Students are encouraged to develop their personal aesthetic and to produce portfolio quality pieces.
 Offered concurrently with ART 145.
 Prerequisite: ART 246.
-Fall Semester annually or on demand.
+Fall Semester, annually, or on demand.